 - saw-tooth hanger

 1. Hand script the word Harvest onto your raw wood using a pencil.
 I’m really sorry it’s not a font to be copied.
 That would be easier.
 But not as pretty.
 I find this fake calligraphy tutorial by Jones Designs to be amazing and refer to it whenever I need a refresher.
 It’s pretty easy too.
 Basically you use your own handwriting but fancy it up by thickening the downstrokes, like the photo shows in the next step.

-2. Go over your pencil script with the black marker (a Sharpie works perfectly for this).
-Fatten up your down-strokes to mimic the look of calligraphy.
+2. Go over your penciled-on handwriting with the black marker (a Sharpie works perfectly for this).
+Fatten up your down-strokes to mimic the look of calligraphy (see photo below).
 Let dry.

 3. Using a wax brush (or other stiff bristled brush), work some natural wax into the entire surface of the sign.

-4. Using the same brush, work in some dark wax to give the sign some depth and character.
+4. Using the same brush, work in some dark wax to give the sign some depth and a little more character.

 5. Buff the waxed surface with a clean rag until it’s smooth and no longer sticky or tacky to the touch.

 6. Place a saw-tooth hanger on the back and hang.